napari/napari/docs/plugins/debug_plugins.md

     return output_string
 ```

-Notice how the widgets in the viewer currently have the same behaviour as before, despite the code update.
-This is because the code won't immediately update, as IPython does not yet know that it should update that code.
-To trigger the code update, just type the name of your changed function into IPython, or reference it in some way:
+To see the updated behavior in action, just type the name of your changed function into IPython, or reference it in some way:

 ```IPython
 # Run before changing the code